The Ultimate Year-End Payroll Checklist

 - Lived-in/worked-in jurisdictions

 If you find discrepancies between recorded information and accurate information, update your files and/or let your payroll service provider know of any changes.
-You may incur penalties for any errors, so be sure to double-check.
+You may incur penalties for errors, so be sure to double-check.

 Step 2: Verify Wages, Taxes, & Benefits Via Payroll Reports

-After you’ve checked and made sure all your employee and company information is accurate, the next step is to run through and verify that your wage, tax, and benefits numbers match your payroll numbers.
-Here’s what you’ll need to verify:
+After you’ve ensured all your employee and company information is accurate, the next step is to run through and verify that your wage, tax, and employee benefits numbers match your payroll numbers.
+You can do this by running the following payroll reports: